Culture Powers Business™

 Problem: “High defect rate in the widget production line.”

 Team: Production manager, quality control inspector, machine operator, and maintenance technician.
-Each team member contributes unique perspectives and expertise to the analysis.

 Category Identification and Brainstorming